webconcepts/siwapp-sf1/README.md

 Customizations
 --------------

-o update dompdf to something like  version 0.6 (commit 54551d32450ce0085c1e1a88e5145016a69ec765) o improve german translations
+- update dompdf to something like  version 0.6 (commit 54551d32450ce0085c1e1a88e5145016a69ec765)
+- improve german translations
-0 deactivate button for html rendering (browser will interpret this very diffrent. pdf dome works always the same for one server)
+- deactivate button for html rendering (browser will interpret this very diffrent. pdf dome works always the same for one server)
-0 add i18n support (inlcuding german translation) for email subject and pdf name
+- add i18n support (inlcuding german translation) for email subject and pdf name